Isovariant homotopy theory and fixed point invariants: Introduction

 \subsection{Structure of the paper.}

 In section 2, we cover necessary preliminaries, such as background on the category of isovariant spaces and on homotopical fixed point theory.
-In section 3, we define and study the geometric model structure; after proving that it is a model structure on the category of isovariant spaces, we show that all manifolds are cofibrant and fibrant in this model structure, and prove the isovariant Whitehead's theorem.
+In section 3, we define classes of maps out of which isovariant cell complexes are built, and which govern the homotopy extension and lifting properties we are interested in.
+We then show that all smooth $G$-manifolds are isovariant cell complexes and satisfy lifting properties with respect to isovariant cell inclusions.
+We use this to prove the isovariant Whitehead's theorem.
 In section 4, we apply our results on isovariant homotopy theory to isovariant fixed point theory; we prove that for smooth $G$-manifolds with assumptions as in \cite{KW2}, the isovariant fixed point problem reduces to the equivariant fixed point problem.
 We also give a counterexample showing that this is not necessarily the case for $G$-spaces which are not manifolds.
+In section 5, we provide a weak model structure on $\itop$ in which smooth $G$-manifolds are cofibrant and fibrant.